BACTERIOLOGY & FUNGAL TESTING LAB

 CHEMICAL DISINFECTANTS AND ANTISEPTICS.
 QUANTITATIVE CARRIER TEST FOR THE EVALUATION OF BACTERICIDAL ACTIVITY FOR INSTRUMENTS USED IN THE MEDICAL AREA

-EN 14561 is a phase 2 step 2 surface disinfection test to evaluate the bactericidal activity of disinfectants intended for use in the medical area under the conditions in which they are used.
+Our bacteriology testing services include the EN 14561 test, a phase 2 step 2 surface disinfection test to evaluate the bactericidal activity of disinfectants intended for use in the medical area under the conditions in which they are used.
 A test suspension of bacteria in a solution of interfering substances is spread onto a glass slide and dried.
-After drying the glass slide is immersed into a sample of test product and maintained at a specified temperature for a specified contact time.
-The bactericidal action is immediately suppressed by submerging the glass slide into neutraliser, the remaining viable bacteria are quantified and reductions are calculated.
+After drying, the glass slide is immersed in a sample of test product and maintained at a specified temperature for a specified contact time.
+The bactericidal action is immediately suppressed by submerging the glass slide into the neutraliser, and the remaining viable bacteria are quantified, and reductions are calculated.

 + ASTM D7907